 What are your hours and location?

-I see clients in my office at 1890 S. 14th Street, Building 100, Suite 110 in Executive Park in Fernandina Beach, FL on Tuesdays and Thursdays and some Mondays.
-My hours are generally 10am-7:30pm.
+I see clients in my office at 1890 S. 14th Street, Building 100, Suite 110 in Executive Park in Fernandina Beach, FL on Mondays, Wednesdays and Thursdays.
+My hours are generally 10am-5pm.

 What if I need to see you outside of your normal business hours?